State of compliance

 Third Party Access

-The requirements for non-discriminatory access to the transmission and distribution networks as well as to LNG and storage facilities are in compliance with the Third Energy Package.
+Non-discriminatory access to the transmission and distribution networks as well as to LNG and storage facilities is guaranteed in line with the Third Energy Package.
 A decision of ERE transposed amendments to Annex I of Regulation (EC) 715/2009 as adapted by the Energy Community.

-Under the Law on Natural Gas set the eligibility provision for all customers in line with the Third Energy Package.
-All customers are allowed to choose and switch their gas supplier.
+The Law on Natural Gas set the eligibility provision for all customers in line with the Third Energy Package.
+All customers are allowed to choose and switch their gas supplier freely.

-The TAP pipeline, which is under construction and planned to be operational in late 2020, will open the route for gas supplies from the Shah Deniz II field in Azerbaijan and link the country with European gas markets through connections with Greece and Italy.
+The TAP pipeline, which is under construction and planned to be operational in late 2020, will open the route for gas supplies from the Shah Deniz II field in Azerbaijan and link the country with the European gas market through connections with Greece and Italy.

-Further gas infrastructure and market developments in Albania will also be closely linked with the implementation of other projects envisaged by the Gas Master Plan, including the Ionian Adriatic Pipeline (IAP), construction of a potential liquefied natural gas (LNG) and gas storage facilities and the refurbishment of the internal gas pipeline network.
+Additional gas infrastructure and market development in Albania will be closely linked with the implementation of other projects envisaged by the Gas Master Plan.